ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-axway-cli.md

 For more information on the details of the resources and how the discovery process works, see [Discover APIs and services](/docs/central/mesh_management/discover-apis-and-services/).

-For more information on the details on how the service mesh traceability works, see [Service Mesh Traceability](/docs/central/mesh_management/traceability_agent_configuration/).
+For more information on monitoring APIs and services, see [Monitor APIs and Services](/docs/central/mesh_management/traceability_agent_configuration/).